What is crowdsourcing?Definitions are tricky, aren't they? Even Jeff Howe, the author of 'Crowdsourcing' has two definitions:

 ...other things that aren't crowdsourcing:[Heading inspired by Sheila Brennan @sherah1918]

-- Crowdfunding (it's often just asking for micro-donations, though it seems that successful crowdfunding projects have a significant public engagement component, which brings them closer to the concerns of cultural heritage organisations)
+- Crowdfunding (it's often just asking for micro-donations, though it seems that successful crowdfunding projects have a significant public engagement component, which brings them closer to the concerns of cultural heritage organisations.
+It's also not that new.
+See Seventeenth-century crowd funding for one example.)

 - Data-mining social media and other content (though I've heard this called 'passive' or 'implict' crowdsourcing)